 - Avoiding romantic movies or material that brings up doubts about your own relationship.

-How is R-OCD Treated?
+How ROCD is Treated

-Treatment involves using CBT / ACT to interrupt, de-escalate and normalise the patterns of negative thinking and behaviour that maintain relationship uncertainty.
+A specific form of CBT known as Acceptance and Commitment Therapy (ACT) has also been found to be highly effective at helping ROCD sufferers to defuse or unhook from ROCD obsessions.Treatment involves using CBT and ACT to interrupt, de-escalate and normalise the patterns of negative thinking and behaviour that maintain relationship uncertainty.

 The client is taught how to defuse from negative thoughts, acknowledge and tolerate relationship uncertainty, to suspend or alter their checking / testing behaviours and to commit to acting in accordance with their values and relationship goals.